 Diet calories that burn and store belly fat

 During week six, I was able to meet my nutritional goals with an average of 1167 calories.
 My meals were 61% protein, 19% fat, and 20% carbohydrates.
 The fiber I ate was 27% of the carbs I ate, and the sugar I ate was 90% of the fiber I ate.
 During week six, I met my nutritional goals, with an average of 1167 calories.

 My meals were 61% protein, 19% fat, and 20% carbohydrates.
 The fiber I ate was 27% of the carbs I ate, and the sugar I ate was 90% of the fiber I ate.

 Calories have an impact and aftermath effect on your body.
 The impact effect of calories is how calories cause you to lose or gain weight.
 Calories can cause you to store fat and build muscle or burn fat and lose muscle.
 The aftermath effect of calories is how calories cause you to feel.

 Calories can cause you to feel: hungry, full, energetic, or tired.
 Sugar calories cause you to feel energetic and hungry.
-While fiber calories cause you to feel full, healthy, and energetic.
+In contrast, fiber calories cause you to feel full, healthy, and energetic.
 Sugar causes belly fat, while fiber helps you to burn belly fat.

-A 1,167 calorie diet means nothing by itself, but when you compare it to Total Daily Energy Expenditure calories, it means everything.
-It is the difference between your diet calories and your total daily energy expenditure calories that creates a calorie deficit or surplus.
+A 1,167 calorie diet means nothing by itself, but it means everything when comparing it to Total Daily Energy Expenditure calories.
+The difference between your diet calories and your total daily energy expenditure calories creates a calorie deficit or surplus.

 There are many types of activity calories, and you can add them together to create your total daily energy expenditure calories.
-You base activity calories upon your level of external and internal movement.
+You base activity calories upon your external and internal movement level.
 Activity calories help you manage calories and burn belly fat by burning calories from your diet and body fat.
 Some examples of activity calories are: